Zimbra-Community/zimbra-rocket/README.md

       zmzimletctl configure /tmp/config_template.xml.tmp

 2. **Logon-only integration**
 Follow the same steps as under `Full integration` except when configuring the Zimlet set `createRocketAccount` to `false`.
 The Zimlet assumes you created the account on Rocket chat.
-So if your Zimbra account is user@example.com a Rocket user account user.example.com should exist.
+So if your Zimbra account is user@example.com a Rocket user account user.example.com should exist, unless you configured domaininusername in config.properties to true.
+In that, case the zimlet assumes account"user" exists.

 3. **Basic integration**
 In this case you may want to configure Rocket to use Zimbra LDAP.
 See steps below.